Birdman (film): Development

 Birdman director Alejandro G. Iñárritu originally conceived the film as a comedy filmed in a single shot set in a theatre.
 The original choice behind the film's genre, which was subsequently re-adapted to concentrate on Riggan's final emotional tailspin, came from the director wanting to see a change in his approach.
 All his previous films were dramas, and after directing Biutiful, he did not want to approach his new film in the same tragic manner again.
 The decision to make the film appear as a single shot came from his realization that "we live our lives with no editing".
 By presenting the film as a continuous shot, he could "submerge the protagonist in an 'inescapable reality' and take the audience with him".
-Iñárritu shared his idea with the Argentine screenwriters/cousins Nicolás Giacobone and Armando Bo, as well as playwright Alexander Dinelaris Jr., who had all worked with him on his previous film.
+Iñárritu shared his idea with the Argentine screenwriters/cousins Nicolás Giacobone and Armando Bo, as well as playwright Alexander Dinelaris Jr., who had all worked with him on Biutiful.
 (Note: Dinelaris contributed some of the first drafts, Bo and Giacobone co-wrote the film.)
 Their first reaction was to tell him the continuous-shot idea could not work.
 According to Dinelaris and Giacobone, "huge" and "important" people told him to not even try the project for the same reason.
 Iñárritu himself described the technique as "almost suicidal", worrying that it would be distracting, instead of immersive.
 Dinelaris later said that had they truly paused and considered the idea, they might have talked Iñárritu out of it.